MrExhilarator/reactFaqPage/README.md

 <summary>Click to view</summary>
 <br/>

-The app must has the following functionalities
+The app has the following functionalities

 - When the plus icon is clicked in a FAQ
   - The answer to the FAQ will be visible to the user